 Also called the functionalist approach because of its focus on the relevant functions of signatures, it refers to a technology-neutral approach that considers all types of

-virtual signatures (electronic, advanced, qualified, digital) as legal and binding as manuscript signatures.
+virtual signatures (both electronic and digital) as legal and binding as manuscript signatures.
 There are no specific technical requirements or different reliability levels concerning the purposes the signatures are used for (with some exceptions).

 The only prescription is that both parties must agree to the use of electronic signatures.
 Allowing the broad enforceability of e-signatures for all uses, minimalist legislations provide the widest protection and validity for e-signatures.
 Regions and countries that have adopted multi-tier laws include United States, Canada, Australia, New Zealand, and Thailand.

 Being diametrically opposite to the minimalist laws, this restrictive approach only admits the probative status of digital signatures, based on the specific technique used to build them.
 Therefore, encryption through digital signatures is the only method approved in order to replace traditional signatures in the digital environment.